Physical Education (PE)

 We believe that the providing of a broad and balanced curriculum of physical education should result in positive accessibility to activities that are purposeful and enjoyable.
 We strive to help all children make rapid progress in their physical, social and mental development.
 This helps to maintain a positive physical and mental outlook for the future.

-Children at St Joseph’s undertake weekly indoor and outdoor PE sessions, taught by class teachers and also providers from KIXX.
+Children at St Joseph’s undertake weekly indoor and outdoor PE sessions, taught by class teachers, providers from Cre8tive Dance and Eagle Hoops.

-- Our use of PE coaches at KIXX ensure that our children receive quality first provision in all year groups, and supports the development of PE teaching and learning skills for our teachers.
-KIXX also deliver both morning and afterschool clubs, promoting a range of different sports and activities.
+- Our use of external providers is to ensure that our children receive quality first provision in all year groups, and supports the development of PE teaching and learning skills for our teachers.

 - All children have access to an inclusive curriculum as well access to a variety of extracurricular activities, such as after school clubs, breakfast clubs and tournaments.

-- Support is provided for SEND children in line with other subjects and differentiation is provided accordingly, meaning every child accesses consistent opportunities to achieve.
+- Support is provided for pupils with SEND in line with other subjects and differentiation is provided accordingly, meaning every child accesses consistent opportunities to achieve.

-- All lessons are planned using the Rising Stars PE Scheme.
+- The majority of lessons are planned using the Rising Stars PE Scheme.
+Gymnastics and Dance are taught discreetly with providers making links to Commando Joe curriculum where appropriate.
+A Twinkl unit for Orienteering in Year 6 is also used to ensure that we have a complete coverage of the PE National Curriculum.
 The lessons focus on improvement in performance, competition and social and mental development.
 All key skills to support beyond the classroom.

 - A progression of skills is used with each year group, which enables pupils to build on core skills learnt, including regular assessments in each lesson.